mratsim/Arraymancer/README.md

 EXPERIMENTAL: Arraymancer may summon Ragnarok and cause the heat death of the Universe.

-1. There is no optimized routine for integer matrix and vector multiplication.
-I wrote my own for integer matrix-matrix multplication but matrix-vector is not implemented.

-2. Display of 5-dimensional or more tensors is not implemented.
+1. Display of 5-dimensional or more tensors is not implemented.

 ## Features